joelmccracken/modal-emacs/README.md

 There are a bunch of frameworks that emulate Vim keybindings in Emacs.
 This is not one of them.

 Vim is a great editor.
-I used Vim for years, and I really liked it.
+I used Vim for years, and I really like(d) it.
 However, Emacs and Vim are very different beasts, and the way that they operate is also very different.
 Their philosophies are different, and their intellectual lineage is